organicmaps/organicmaps.github.io/content/faq/routing.md

 ### Why OrganicMaps builds crooked route?

-This could happen if map data is outdated.
+This could happen if map is outdated.
 We work on routing constantly.
 Please update the app regularly.

 Sometimes near country or region borders route could be unoptimal.
 This is known issue.